NeerajKondalkar/DMBI_project/README.md

 2. Prashant Kolte   - 31
 3. Neeraj Kondalkar - 32

-Project Title : Prediction of the number of downloads/installs/users of an app in Google Play Store.
+Project Title : Prediction of the ratings of an app in Google Play Store.

 Project description :
-The project aims at predicting the number of users that an app will have after
- < >  months from release.
+The DMM uses Logistic regression for training and testing.
+The dataset files are obtained from kaggle.